MicrosoftDocs/Virtualization-Documentation/tlfs.md

 processors have occurred.

-If a target virtual processor’s TLB requires flushing and that virtual processor’s TLB is currently “locked”, the caller’s virtual processor is suspended.
-When the caller’s virtual processor is “unsuspended”, the hypercall will be reissued.
+If a target virtual processor’s TLB requires flushing and that virtual processor’s TLB is currently “locked", the caller’s virtual processor is suspended.
+When the caller’s virtual processor is “unsuspended", the hypercall will be reissued.
 For more information on TLB locking, see section 15.1.4.